 BNA Order No. 10/13 governs the nature of such operations.
 As with most jurisdictions' banking regulations, prior authorisation must be obtained from the regulators; in Angola, the BNA approval relies on the shareholders' and ultimate beneficial owner's suitability and on the knowledge of the origin and control of funds, as well as a demonstration in the business plan of compliance with legal and regulatory requirements, and the feasibility of the plan, namely in terms of financial and human resources, intern controls and risk management.

-In addition, a merger involving a banking institution shall be subject to the Competition Law approved Presidential Decree No. 240/18 of 12 October 2018, which requires prior submission of mergers of companies in which a market share of between 30 per cent and 50 per cent is acquired, created or strengthened, and when the volume of business individually carried out in Angola in the previous financial year, by at least two of the merging companies, is higher than 450 billion kwanzas.
+In addition, a merger involving a banking institution shall be subject to the Competition Law-approved Presidential Decree No. 240/18 of 12 October 2018, which requires prior submission of mergers of companies in which a market share of between 30 and 50 per cent is acquired, created or strengthened, and when the volume of business individually carried out in Angola in the previous financial year, by at least two of the merging companies, is higher than 450 billion kwanzas.

-The first merger to involve banking institutions in Angola occurred in 2016 between Banco Millenium Angola, the sixth-largest bank, and Banco Privado Atlântico, the fifth-largest bank.
+The first merger to involve banking institutions in Angola occurred in 2016 between Banco Millennium Angola, the sixth-largest bank, and Banco Privado Atlântico, the fifth-largest bank.

 The year in review

-2020 was a year of significant change in Angolan banking regulation, with the particular objective of addressing foreign exchange constraints resulting from the continuing depreciation of the local currency due to decreased oil prices and the effects of the covid-19 pandemic.
+The year 2020 was one of significant change in Angolan banking regulation, with the particular objective of addressing foreign exchange constraints resulting from the continuing depreciation of the local currency due to decreased oil prices and the effects of the covid-19 pandemic.
 The Angolan banking system has tried (and shall continue to try) to redirect the economy towards different economic sectors, but it is still struggling to find reliable and long-lasting alternatives, particularly during 2020 due to the pandemic.